noahc3/auto-h-encore/README.md

 ## Usage

-The application has been verified working on 1000 and 2000 series Vita's.
-Compatibility with other models and PSTV is unconfirmed (but should work fine).
+The application has been verified working on 1000 and 2000 series Vita's as well as PSTV.

+Requires .NET 4.5.2 or higher (Windows should automatically download it or link you to it if you don't have it)

 Download and extract the [latest release](https://github.com/noahc3/auto-h-encore/releases "latest release") and run it.
 Further instructions are included in the application itself.
 QCMA is required to get your AID and transfer h-encore to your Vita.